StinoBytes/pihole-unbound/README.md

 ### 3. Set PiHole as your DNS server

-There are multiple ways to do this, [it is recommended to follow the official PiHole FAQ](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245), it has all the different ways explained.
+There are multiple ways to do this, [it is recommended to follow the official PiHole FAQ](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245).
+It has all the different ways explained.

-### 4. Verify DNS Resolution
+### 4. Verify DNS resolution

-After setup, verify Pi-hole and Unbound are working correctly:
+After setup, verify Pi-hole and Unbound are working correctly (change `<server-ip-address>` to your server's IP address):
 ```bash
 # Test Pi-hole DNS resolution
 dig example.com @<server-ip-address>